microsoft/rego-cpp/README.md

 > **Warning**
 > While this project has progressed to the point that we support full Rego language
-> (see [Language Support](#language-support) below) we do not support all built-ins
+> (see [Language Support](#language-support) below) we do not support all built-ins.
-> and do not yet have a system built to verify compatibility with the reference Go
+> That said, we have verified compliance with the OPA Rego test suite.
+Even so, it
-> implementation.
-As such, it should still be considered experimental software and
-> used with discretion.
+> should still be considered experimental software and used with discretion.

 ## Getting Started